Guatemala Visa and Passport Requirements

 Tourist visas are valid for three months from the date of issue.
 Business visas are valid for six months from the date of issue.

-There is no transit visa for Guatemala and visitors passing through the country must obtain a tourist visa.
+There is no transit visa for Guatemala and visitors passing through the country must obtain a tourist visa if required.

 You can apply for a two-year temporary residency visa, but the process is somewhat lengthy (up to a year) and there is a lot of paperwork involved.
 It is possible to apply personally but hiring a lawyer certainly speeds up the process.
 In addition to certified and notarised copies of travel documents, applicants need a Guatemalan guarantor.